-The Old Town of Lijiang, firstly built in the late 13th century, is 7.27 square kilometers' large, and 2400 meters above the sea level;
+The Old Town of Lijiang, firstly built in the late 13th century, is 7.27 square kilometers' large, and 2400 meters above sea level;

 The Old Town of Lijiang includes three main parts: the Dayan Old Town, Shuhe Housing Cluster, and Basha Housing Cluster;

-The snow mountain, Yulong (or Jade Dragon) Snow Mountain in Lijiang is 5596 meters above the sea level;
+The snow mountain, Yulong (or Jade Dragon) Snow Mountain in Lijiang is 5596 meters above sea level;

-There are over 20 minority ethnic groups living in Lijiang City, the majority ones are Naxi, Yi, Lisu, Bai, Tibetan, etc.
+There are over 20 minority ethnic groups living in Lijiang City, the majority are Naxi, Yi, Lisu, Bai, Tibetan, etc.